bakpakin/Fennel/reference.md

 used as an identifier, and the part after the dot or colon is a field looked up on the local identified.
 A colon is only allowed before the final segment of a multi symbol, so `x.y:z` is valid but `a:b.c` is not.
-Colon multi symbols cannot be used for anything but function calls.
+Colon multi symbols cannot be used for anything but method calls.

 Fennel also supports certain kinds of strings that begin with a colon as long as they don't contain any characters which wouldn't be allowed